briochemc/AIBECS_demo/README.md

 The packages you must install are:

-- **a)** The **TransportMatrixTools** package
+- **a)** The **AIBECS** package

-    To create a global steady-state biogeochemistry model, we will be using the [TransportMatrixTools](https://github.com/briochemc/TransportMatrixTools.jl) package.
+    To create a global steady-state biogeochemistry model, we will be using the [AIBECS](https://github.com/briochemc/AIBECS.jl) package.
-    (The package's name is still up in the air, as you will see in the notebook, where it is called AIBECS, but for now this is the name that Julia knows.)

-    Because this package is not registered with Julia and depends on one of my other unregistered (yet) packages, we must first install the latter.
+    Because this package is not registered with Julia yet, and depends on one of my other unregistered (yet) packages, we must first install the latter.

     Activate the package manager with `]`, and "add" the package by typing first